How long should my program be?

 When in doubt, you can play around with the power of three.
 So think three months, six months, nine-month, or 12-month containers.
 Play around with those numbers and see if any jump out for you.

-And if you’re totally stuck, I have monthly course cafes where you run your program ideas by me and I can help you find a program length that works best for you.
+And if you’re totally stuck, I have free monthly course cafes where you run your program ideas by me and I can help you find a program length that works best for you.

 Want to stay in touch?
 Sign up for my weekly newsletter here.